ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 ### Runtime Failures

-- If the client window appears but no sound plays, you will need to enter the repl commands into the client to connect it to the game.
-These are, in order:
+- If the client window appears but no sound plays, you will need to enter the following commands into the client to connect it to the game.
-    - `/repl connect 127.0.0.1 8181`
-    - `/repl listen`
+    - `/repl connect`
-    - `/repl compile`
+    - `/memr connect`
-- Once these are done, you can enter `/repl verify` and you should hear the menu sound again.
+- Once these are done, you can enter `/repl status` and `/memr status` to check that everything is connected and ready.

 ## Gameplay Troubleshooting

 ### Known Issues

-- Needing to open so many windows to play the game is a massive pain, and I hope to streamline this process in the future.
+- I've streamlined the process of connecting the client's agents to the game, but they are temperamental and I am bad at asynchronous programming.
 - The game needs to run in debug mode in order to allow the repl to connect to it.
 At some point I want to make sure it can run in retail mode, or at least hide the debug text on screen and play the game's introductory cutscenes properly.
 - The client is currently not very robust and doesn't handle failures gracefully.
 This may result in items not being delivered to the game, or location checks not being delivered to the server.
 - The game relates tasks and power cells closely but separately.
 Some issues may result from having to tell the game to check for the power cells you own, rather than the tasks you completed.